inFlow’s API

 What is an API?

 APIs act as the “front door” for applications to access data or functionality from your inFlow database.
-This can allow developers or people with knowledge of web development a way to access inFlow’s data from outside the program.
+This can allow developers or others with web development knowledge to access inFlow’s data from outside the program.

 The inFlow Inventory API allows you to read and write data to inFlow Inventory.
 Like most modern APIs, it’s organized around REST and JSON.
 This can open a whole world of possibilities for what you can do with that data.
-This could mean creating your own custom reports or building something like your own integration with other software.
+This could mean creating custom reports or building an integration with other software.

 The inFlow support team isn’t able to assist with specific API questions.
 However, we can direct questions to the development team if help is needed!